 configured on the hosted payment page, please contact the Print Reach support department at

 If you are running the Printer’s Plan API (Web2Plan) on your local server, for the Print Reach Pay

 hosted payment page to communicate back to Printer's Plan you will need to whitelist the

 If you are not running the Printer’s Plan API solution (Web2Plan), payments entered on the hosted

-payment page need to be manually entered in Printer’s Plan.
+The payment page needs to be manually entered into Printer’s Plan.